JabRef/jabref/docs/tools.md

 ### General git tooling on Windows

 * Use [git for windows](https://git-for-windows.github.io/), no additional git tooling required
   * [Git Credential Manager for Windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) is included.
-Ensure that you include that in the installation
+Ensure that you include that in the installation.
+Aim: Store password for GitHub permanently for https repository locations
 * [Use notepad++ as editor](http://stackoverflow.com/a/2486342/873282) for `git rebase -i`
-*  - Aim: Store password for GitHub permanently for https repository locations

 ### Better console applications